jvidalv/astrale/README.md

 - Android: https://play.google.com/store/apps/details?id=josep.astrale

+There are some files omitted because they contain sensitive information, if you want to clone the repository and test it locally, you can send me a private message, and I'll provide them to you.

 ## 🍋 Features
 In the current version you can:
 - Check your **daily horoscope**, that includes focus of the day, lucky numbers and compatibility.